 ABOUT US

 On Sunday 10th of February 2008, we went up to Glentress to check out the demo day.
 The most popular companies like Santa Cruz and Iron Horse were fully booked the whole day but we managed to try out a few bikes.
 First we tried a 29 inch wheel Saracen and a carbon frame Saracen.
 Both of these bikes were really light but I felt that the 29 inch wheels made steering a bit awkward on really tight corners.
 Because of the weight (or lack of it) these bikes climbed really well, especially the 29 inch wheeled Saracen.
 Then we tested out a couple of Felt full sussers with equilink technology which were a lot heavier but made landings really soft.
 However getting speed up on the full sussers was near impossible and climbing was incredibly slow and hard.
 Finally we tried a Haro Flightline comp which proved that you don't need to have hydraulic discs for great stopping power.
 My personal favourite was the Carbon frame Saracen as it was light, manoeuvrable, and fun to ride.
-However, I won't be riding on again soon as it would set you back 2 grand to buy one of these marvellous bikes.
+However, I won't be riding one again soon as it would set you back 2 grand to buy one of these marvellous bikes.

-On Saturday the 18th of March 2006 we went up to GLENTRESS , Peebles, to check out their downhill runs.
-We spent the afternoon there.
-The run took longer than it was supposed to as there was plenty of snow when we got higher up.
-If your bike isn't up to it you can hire bikes from a shop at the entrance.
-They hire mostly konas there but they do have other makes.
-They do Full suspension and hardtails with front shocks.
-There were trails for all abilities and it was all very well signposted.
-About half way down the run there was a section with ups and downs and jumps for everyone. the down trail crosses over the up trail so you can quit at almost any time.
+The down trail crosses over the up trail so you can quit at almost any time.
 There is a one way system so you go up and then down in a loop. the different trails are colour coded and everyone is friendly there so if you get lost you only have to ask the next person you meet .
 There was even a high pressure water spray to clean bikes at the end.
-And on top of all that , it's only 45 minutes away from Edinburgh (if there's not to much traffic - we took about one hour to get there as there was roadworks on the road).
+And on top of all that , it's only 45 minutes away from Edinburgh (if there's not to much traffic - we took about one hour to get there as there was road works on the road).

 Two weeks later, when I was on holiday in France I took part in a cross-country mountain bike race and I came first of my category and second over all.